Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 * Ensure that the modal is displayed centraly above the navbar
 * Ensure that the modal apperars centraly once activated
 * Ensure that you can exit with by clicking the cross
-* Ensure sure you can exit by clicking "esc" on your keyboard
+* Ensure sure you can exit by clicking `esc` on your keyboard
-* Ensure you can exit by clicking wiht your cursor away from pop up
+* Ensure you can exit by clicking with your cursor away from pop up
 * Ensure that all text is visable and readable
 * That the `Sign Up` button is visable, correct colour and the hover class is active.
 * Ensure that the `Sign Up` button is clickable